-Achieving the proper Cabernet serving temperature ensures the best possible aromatics in the wine glass without compromising the flavors.
+Serving Cabernet Sauvignon at the proper temperature ensures the best possible aromatics in the wine glass without compromising the flavors.
 The best temperature for serving Jordan Cabernet Sauvignon is 60-65 degrees.

 Start with a simple waiter’s corkscrew.
 Cut the foil below the lip of the wine bottle and remove.
 Position the tip of the corkscrew just off center and insert, rotating straight into the cork.
 Continue to twist the screw into the cork until only one curl remains visible.
 Catch the lip of the bottle with the lever arm of the corkscrew and slowly remove the cork.
 When opening a bottle more than 10 years of age, we suggest using a twin-prong wine opener to minimize the chance of breaking or crumbling the aged cork.
 Watch our video on how to use an ah-so wine opener for guidance.